Nonclassical states of light in a nonlinear Michelson interferometer: Read-out of the probe

 where we have chosen $k=(N-m)/2$ and

 Using $\langle M_{m}^{2} \rangle = C_{N,m}^{2}$ we find,

 and

 When $m= N$ and $k=0$, we saturate the quantum Cramer-Rao bound given in Eq.~\eqref{crb1} with $\Delta x \sim 2/\chi N^{2}$ to leading order in $1/N$.
 If we add photon losses, then the multi-photon coincidence measurements also fail to give super-Heisenberg scaling, and the measurement uncertainty follows the same behaviour as in Fig.~\ref{fig:lossqfi} for the QCRB.
+It may be noted that alternate strategies like Bayesian estimation protocols~\cite{pezze_mach-zehnder_2008} can be used to saturate the quantum Cramer-Rao bound using measurement operators like $M$ rather than $M_m$.
+However, this is a multi-round protocol in which the measurement sensitivity improves progressively and each instance using $N$ photons is not always equivalent to the previous one.
+This make it more difficult to understand clearly the effect of photon loss on the measurement sensitivity while using such protocols.
+To keep the discussion as clear as possible, we consider only the multi-photon coincidence measurements in the ensuing discussion on finding an optimal initial state that gives the $1/N^2$ scaling even in the presence of photon loss.